Amulet-Team/Amulet-Core/README.md

 ## Contributing

-### Running from Source
-1. Clone the project using `git clone https://github.com/Amulet-Team/Amulet-Map-Editor`
-2. When inside the folder you cloned, install the requirements using `pip install -r requirements.txt`
-3. To format your files automatically before committing changes, use `pre-commit install`

 ### Branch Naming
 Branches should be created when a certain bug or feature may take multiple attempts to fix.
 Naming